-This is one of the big concern many professionals have when it comes to sharing updates on LinkedIn or Twitter.
+This is one of the big concerns many professionals have when it comes to sharing updates on Linkedin or Twitter.
 They don’t want to be the infamous “over-sharer.”

 Here are three things to remember that will help keep you from becoming “that guy.”

 1. If you post three times a day, most of the people in your network will only see one or two of these posts at most.
-Remember, the feeds on LinkedIn and Twitter are likes rivers, the content is always streaming by.
-You only see the new posts when you log-on and take a look.
+Remember, the feeds on Linkedin and Twitter are like rivers, the content is always streaming by.
+You only see the new posts when you log on and take a look.
 Over-sharers are often posting 15-20 times each day.

 2. Share the best content you find.
-If it was interesting or useful to you, it will likely meet that seem need for others in your network.
+If it was interesting or useful to you, it will likely meet that seem to need of others in your network.
 Be a collector of quality content and you will never be accused of over-sharing, no matter how often you post.

 To those of you who are experts in your field, start sharing content that shows how well you can identify relevant information.
 If you can find great information to share on a regular basis, nobody will accuse you of sharing too much.
 Well, maybe just your competitors.